DEGREES OF FREEDOM -3

 For example: shaft in a bearing

-(f) Spherical pair: A spherical pair keeps the two centers of the spheres together and between two bodies will reduce the three degrees of translation and thus there will be only three rotational degrees of freedom.
-It is also called s-pair.
+A spherical pair keeps the two centers of the spheres together.
+It reduces three degrees of translation.
+Thus there will be only three rotational degrees of freedom.
+It is a s-pair.